 When looking to adopt a zero trust model, remember to keep the ecosystem—and its heart, the software-defined perimeter—in mind.
 Don’t misconstrue zero trust for what it was eight years ago.
-What you need, instead, is more along the lines of “next-gen zero trust security.”
+What you need, instead, is a model like Gartner's zero trust network access.

-Learn how National Oilwell Varco, Perdue Farms, and MAN Energy Solutions have all made adopting a next-gen zero trust strategy possible with Zscaler.
+Learn how National Oilwell Varco, Perdue Farms, and MAN Energy Solutions have all made zero trust possible through software-defined access with Zscaler.
 Videos are available at https://www.zscaler.com/products/zscaler-private-access

 Christopher Hines is head of product marketing for Zscaler Private Access and Zscaler App